briancavalier/briancavalier.github.io/source/_posts/2013-05-03-async-programming-part-3-finally.markdown

 As we've seen, attempting to simulate even the `try/catch` via a callback-based approach is fraught with pitfalls.
 Adding the notion of `finally`, that is, *guaranteed cleanup*, only makes things worse.

-Using Promises, we can use an approach that is analogous to this familiar `try/catch/finally` idiom, without deep callback structures.
+Using Promises, we can build an approach that is analogous to this familiar `try/catch/finally` idiom, without deep callback structures.

 ## Try/catch